 If you have never leafleted before, check out the Adopt a College site for details on the How!
 If you have leafleted before, try to schedule an outing for Wednesday, Oct.
-2. Report your numbers to Anne (at) VeganOutreach (dot) org, and we’ll see if we can set a new record!
+2. Report your numbers to info (at) VeganOutreach (dot) org, and we’ll see if we can set a new record!

 Why Vegan Outreach?
 A Day in the Life